msekhar12/se_project_aroundtheus/README.md

 ### Overview

-In this project we will apply flex-box and grid layout to develop a landing page for a web application which enables the users to add photographs to their profile.
-In this phase we will confine the development to front-end only.
+In this project we will apply flex-box and grid layout to develop a landing page for a web application which enables the users to store and display images they own.
+In this phase we will confine the development to front-end based on HTML and CSS only.
 Eventually we will develop a full fledged website with backend functionality.

 - Intro
 - Figma